-The HPC also reviewed the updated proposal at its April 2018 meeting.
+The HPC reviewed the updated proposal at its April 2018 meeting.
 Guidance was provided to the developer on replacement windows, colors and lighting.
-The architect has incorporated the guidance provided by the HPC and the applicant has submitted their final application for a Certificate of Appropriateness.
-The following is a summary of the staff analysis and findings for approval of a Certificate of Appropriateness.
+The architect incorporated the guidance provided by the HPC and received their Certificate of Appropriateness on June 7, 2018, conditioned on revising the paint color to accentuate architectural detail.
+A subcommittee met with the applicants and agreed on the new paint color.